jevancc/tritonhttp-web-server/testing/README.md

 ### valid format

-1. should respond nothing when sending no request.
+1. should respond nothing when sending nothing.
     - After a client connected to the server, the client did nothing.
 We expected the connection was established and nothing in response.

 2. should respond correct HTTP version in header.